Swapnasruthi/financial-tracker/README.md

 A modern web application for tracking and visualizing personal finances built with Next.js frontend and Express.js backend.

+backend is live on render -- https://financial-tracker-0hqo.onrender.com frontend is live on vercel -- https://financial-tracker-cwuq.vercel.app/

 ## ✨ Features

 - **Add/Edit/Delete Transactions**: Full CRUD operations for financial transactions
+- **Predefined Categories**: Rich set of predefined categories with icons for both expenses and income
+- **Category Filtering**: Filter transactions by category to focus on specific spending areas
+- **Category-based Analytics**: Visual breakdown of spending by category with pie charts
 - **Transaction List View**: Clean, responsive list of all transactions with filtering
 - **Monthly Expenses Chart**: Interactive bar chart showing monthly expense trends using Recharts
 - **Income vs Expenses Chart**: Pie chart showing overall financial overview